nadder/rstex/README.md

 What is the purpose of this program?
 Well, I've long been fascinated by Donald Knuth and his work and especially TeX.
-TeX is one of the most well documented programs out there and the source code is of course readily available but, one lacking feature of current implementations is that because the source code is machine converted into C it's not easy to understand or step through the code in a debugger.
+TeX is one of the most well documented programs out there and the source code is of course readily available.
+But, one lacking feature of current implementations is that because the source code is machine converted into C it's not easy to understand or step through the code in a debugger.
 So that's why I decided to translate the program to C++.
 By doing so one also hopefully gains some understanding of what the code does.